pragma-/pbot/doc/QuickStart.md

 ### Installing CPAN modules
 Some of PBot's features depend on the availability of Perl modules written by third parties.
-To use such PBot features, the modules listed in the [`MODULES`](../MODULES) file need to be installed.
+To use such PBot features, the modules listed in the [`cpanfile`](../cpanfile) file need to be installed.

-The modules may be installed with a simple command:
+The CPAN modules may be installed with this command:

-    $ cpan -f -i $(cat MODULES)

-Some CPAN modules may fail to pass certain tests due to outdated variables.
-Despite these test failures, their core functionality should still work as expected.
+    $ cpanm -n --installdeps . --with-all-features --without-feature compiler_vm_win32

 #### re::engine::RE2
 PBot uses the `re::engine::RE2` module for user-submitted regular expressions.